 All this said, many DeFi crypto investments may be considered income and subject to Box 1 income tax.
 Examples of new ways you can earn crypto from DeFi include:

-- Earning interest through yield farming on lending protocol like AAVE, Compound.
+Earning interest through yield farming on lending protocols like AAVE, Compound.

 Do you pay tax when buying crypto in The Netherlands?